In Atlanta, VP Harris talks up COVID vaccinations

 The Biden administration wants 70 percent of Americans to have gotten at least one vaccine injection by July 4.
 In Georgia, that’s going to be a big challenge.

-Harris chatted with a man poised to get his COVID vaccine at a pop up clinic at Ebenezer Baptist church shortly after arriving at Hartsfield Jackson airport.
+Harris chatted with a man poised to get his COVID vaccine at a pop-up clinic at Ebenezer Baptist church shortly after arriving at Hartsfield-Jackson Atlanta International Airport.

 A couple hours later, she appeared on a stage at Clark Atlanta University with a message that mostly steered clear of politics.